Zoixxz/Wulff_simulation/README.md

 - The folder "reversible_MCs_simulation" contains the files used to simulate large finite clusters for supercitical bernoulli bond percolation on the square lattice.
 The file also contains the transistion probabilites for another Markov chain converging to the desired distribution.
 - The folder "time_scaling_analysis" contains adapted files to facilitate the analysis of the time scaling behaviour of the code.
 - The folder "nx_wulff_simulation" is NOT MAINTAINED and contains a preliminary version of the simulation using the NetworkX library which is significantly slower than iGraph.
+Furthermore it does NOT compute the correct transition probabilities but an approximate version.

 "gif_creator.py" is a short pyhton code which can be used to create GIFs using the clusters generated via simulation.